plaid/plaid-go/README.md

 The latest version of the library supports only the latest version of the Plaid API (currently 2020-09-14).

+For more information about the Plaid API, including reference documentation, see the [Plaid API docs](https://www.plaid.com/docs/api).

 ## Table of Contents

 - [plaid-go](#plaid-go)